Loma Linda, Texas

 Loma Linda is a census-designated place (CDP) in San Patricio County, Texas, United States.
 The population was 122 at the 2010 census.
-Prior to the 2010 census Loma Linda was part of the Del Sol-Loma Linda CDP.
+Prior to the 2010 census, Loma Linda was part of the Del Sol-Loma Linda CDP.

 Geography

 Loma Linda is located at 28°0′25″N 97°29′58″W (28.007011, -97.499402).

+Demographics

+Loma Linda first appeared as a census designated place in the 2010 U.S. census, one of three CDPs (along with Del Sol CDP and La Paloma Addition CDP) split out from the deleted Del Sol-Loma Linda CDP.

+2020 census

+Education

+It is in the Sinton Independent School District.
+The district's comprehensive high school is Sinton High School.

+Del Mar College is the designated community college for all of San Patricio County.